When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 how to babyproof furniture

-• Use plumbing foam pipe to cover edges.
+• Use plumbing foam pipe for a cheap DIY fix.

-• Use hollow pool noodles to cover edges.
+• Use hollow pool noodles for temporary protection.

 Product Image of the RUGPADUSA - Eco-Plush - 8'x10' - 1/4' Thick - 100% Felt - Premium Cushioned Rug...